gtg092x/redux-collector/README.md

 );
 ```

 This is courtesy of [Reducify][].
 Head over to their documentation and check out all the ways you can make reducers.
-Any argument you pass to collectify get automatically passed to reducify.
+Any argument you pass to collectify gets automatically passed to reducify.

 ## Features